 The City of Fall River lies along the east bank of the Taunton River, at its confluence with the Quequechan.
 Settled in 1680 as a farming and fishing community, Fall River developed in the 19th century into one of the nation's major industrial centers.
 By 1910, the city was the largest producer of textiles in the country, with 43 corporations, 222 mills, and 3,800,000 spindles.
 Following the Depression, the textile industry moved south, and Fall River's economy waned.
 City leaders began to explore new concepts for reviving the economy, including capitalizing on Fall River's historic and cultural resources, and re-developing the remaining mill structures and complexes.
 Between 2007 and 2009, Martha Lyon Landscape Architecture collaborated with Community Preservation Associates and AECOM, Inc. on a comprehensive master plan for Fall River.
 MLLA inventoried, assessed and made recommendations for preserving the city's historic and cultural resources.
 Major plan recommendations included marketing Fall River as a tourist destination; supporting and fostering growth of the city's cultural organizations; preserving the city's historic architectural and landscape architectural resources; and improving the visitor's first impressions of the city.

 Established in 1647 along the north bank of the Piscataqua River, this coastal community has long been home to prominent military sites, maritime industries and lovers of the sea.
 The town's two historic forts, located at the mouth of the Piscataqua have protected the coastline, and Kittery's lighthouse and lifesaving station have guided and rescued sailors and fishermen.
 The area's large supply of timber fostered an early shipbuilding industry that evolved into the Portsmouth Naval Shipyard, a 216-year old site that still operates today.
 And the town's windswept beaches, winding estuarine creeks and upland forests have inspired the work of well-known poets, writers and artists for centuries.
 In an effort to retain this character, while at the same time allow for growth in housing and economic activity, Kittery commissioned a twenty-year comprehensive master plan.
-Throughout 2016, Martha Lyon Landscape Architecture, LLC will be collaborating with a team of consulting planners and the people of Kittery to craft this plan.
-MLLA inventoried, assessed and will make recommendations for preserving the town's historic, cultural, natural, open space and recreation resources.
-Major plan recommendations will include preserving both historic and natural resources through improved stewardship of historic properties, as well as through revisions to development regulations that will ensure landscape and view protection.
+Throughout 2016, Martha Lyon Landscape Architecture, LLC collaborated with a team of consulting planners and the people of Kittery to craft this plan.
+MLLA inventoried, assessed and made recommendations for preserving the town's historic, cultural, natural, open space and recreation resources.
+Major plan recommendations included preserving both historic and natural resources through improved stewardship of historic properties, as well as through revisions to development regulations that will ensure landscape and view protection.

 Established in 1662 along the southern bank of the Neponset River, Milton has, over its 350-year history, grown from a small industrial village into a modern, largely residential suburb of the neighboring City of Boston.
 The town housed the first paper mill in New England, first commercial railroad in America, and first commercial operation to institute the profession of floriculture.
 It has also been home to many prominent Boston-area citizens, including merchants and several Massachusetts governors, and many of the grand homes and estates of these individuals and families still stand.
 The sprawling Blue Hills Reservation, the largest protected open space in Metropolitan Boston, fills Milton's southwest corner.
 In an effort to retain the town's character, while at the same time allowing for growth in housing and economic activity, Milton commissioned a twenty-year comprehensive master plan.
 Throughout 2014, Martha Lyon Landscape Architecture, LLC collaborated with a team of consulting planners and the people of Milton to crafting this plan.
 MLLA inventoried, assessed and made recommendations for preserving the town's historic, cultural, natural, open space and recreation resources.
 Major plan recommendations included preserving both historic and natural resources through improved stewardship of historic properties, as well as through the development of a conservation strategy for long-term protection of open space.